siddigss/My-local-ISP-internet-speed/README.md

 # My-local-ISP-internet-speed
 collecting data and about Zain internet speed along with some inferences.

-a sample of the results.txt file
+A sample of the results.txt file
 ```
 10/17/2019 2:47:01 AM
 119